 The Primer Handbook is your “teacher guide” that directs what to do with the other resources.
 It explains how to use the curriculum and presents detailed, weekly lesson plans.
 TOGP is divided into 12 mini-units with three "topics" per mini-unit.
 Each topic (or lesson) should take one week to complete, although you might be able to spread out the activities for each lesson for two weeks, taking two years to complete the entire course.

-Each mini-unit begins with two-pages that list required resources for the three lessons in the unit.
+Each mini-unit begins with two-pages that list the required resources for the three lessons in the unit.
 You will need a number of books to use along with this course, books such as Illustrated Family Bible Stories, The Ancient Egyptians (Shuter), and The Kingfisher Atlas of World History.
 You can purchase individual books or a bundle of all of the required books, or you can borrow some or all of the books from the library if they are available.
 Lampstand Press's sister company, Bookshelf Central (www.bookshelfcentral.com), sells book packages to make it easy to find the books that are needed.

-For crafts and activities you will need items like paper plates, grocery bags, acrylic paints, ribbon, oven-bake clay, and a star chart.
+For crafts and activities, you will need items like paper plates, grocery bags, acrylic paints, ribbon, oven-bake clay, and a star chart.
 While many items are already likely to be on hand, you will have to search for a few of them, so advance planning is essential.

 The second page of the overview for each mini-unit briefly addresses a “teacher training” topic and assigns chapters to read from Love the Journey.

-Each week's lesson plan has a two page-spread that lists the “threads and objectives” on the left and the specific assignments on the right.
+Each week's lesson plan has a two-page spread that lists the “threads and objectives” on the left and the specific assignments on the right.
 Threads and objectives remind you that you are working in phonics, math, and spelling using other resources (if these subjects are age-appropriate), and objectives are given only for history, literature, memory work, geography, and arts/activities.
 This is true as well for the specific assignments.
 Assignments such as, “Read about words and expressions from daily life in these times in If You Live at the Time of the Civil War, p.
 56-57,” are specific about what is to be done, but lesson plans do not dictate what to do on each day.
 The assignments are to be completed over the week, but you will usually select from the different threads as you complete each lesson rather than doing all of the assignments under history or literature before tackling assignments geography or memory work.

 Many of the assignments involve reading books aloud and exploring the illustrations and maps in some of the books.
 The program includes general literature questions that you are to use with some of the books you will be reading aloud.
 There are also names and terms for children to memorize.
 The Activity Book has a number of pages to be used with each lesson.
 The packet for just the first mini-unit (covering three topics over 3 to 6 weeks) has 24 pages!
 These include map work, coloring, cut-and-paste, drawing, matching, puzzles, and other similar activity pages that correlate with stories in the assignments.
 However, there are no directions in the handbook reminding you to use these pages, so you will need to note in advance (probably writing in your handbook) which pages to use with each assignment.

-If you purchase print editions of the four core components, the Primer Guidebook and Love the Journey come as bound books while the Primer Handbook and activity pages are packaged as loose-leaf pages.
+The Primer Guidebook and Love the Journey come as bound books while the Primer Handbook and activity pages are packaged as loose-leaf pages.
 The Primer Handbook is pre-punched for insertion in a binder, but Activity Book pages are not.
 You might insert page protectors in your handbook binder for each week's lesson and store the appropriate activity pages right with your lesson plans.

 Alternatively, you can purchase digital versions of the four items.
 However, the Primer Guidebook, Primer Handbook, and Love the Journey are not printable.
 You can pay extra for printed pages 20-139 from the Primer Handbook, something I would highly recommend if you go digital with everything else.